Postcards from a Young Man: Release

-The album was released on 20 September 2010, going straight into the UK Album Charts at number 3.
+The album was released on 20 September 2010, going straight into the UK Album Charts at number 3 and spent 9 weeks in the Top 100.
 It was released in a standard version, two-disc deluxe version and limited edition box set.
 In January 2011 the album achieved Gold status (100,000 copies) in the UK.
 The album reached an astonishing chart position in Greece, entering at number 8, and it also charted within the Top 20 in Czech Republic, Ireland and in Finland.

 The album was promoted by the single "(It's Not War) Just the End of Love", which peaked on number 28 in the UK Singles Chart, their lowest charting single since 1994's "She Is Suffering".
 The second single of the album, "Some Kind of Nothingness", featured Echo & the Bunnymen frontman Ian McCulloch and entered the UK singles chart at number 44, making it the first ever Manics single to not make the Top 40 since they signed to Sony in 1991.
 The third and last single was the title track "Postcards from a Young Man".